SDDLabs/.github/profile/README.md

 ### Our Vision: Where We're Going

 Our vision is our long-term goal—the future we're working to create.
 We're not just building software; we're shaping an industry.
-Our vision is to **become the global leader in [Specific Industry, e.g., 'data analytics,' 'software development,' 'AI solutions'] recognized for our relentless innovation and technical excellence.**
+Our vision is to **become the global leader in Computer Vision recognized for our relentless innovation and technical excellence.**

 ---